6.4. Levels of Policing and Role of Police

 For a complete list of law enforcement agencies (state, county, municipal/city) visit: http://Discoverpolicing.org

-Miscellaneous Policing Jobs: There are many police jobs that may fall under the jurisdiction of the federal government, state, county, or city or they are civilian positions (see below):
+Miscellaneous Policing Jobs: Many police jobs may fall under the jurisdiction of the federal government, state, county, or city or they are civilian positions (see below):

 • Bailiff for a Court